 Heating and Hot Water

 Repair Category 1

-Notes I am advised by the Seller that the boiler was installed circa 2022.
-This should be confirmed.
-It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair Category 1

-Notes No significant defects evident.
+Notes No visible defects evident.